Contacting the parish:

 Naming the child: Traditionally, Catholic children are given a saint's name.
 This is an outward sign that links the child to the communion of saints.
 Church law does not require that a child be given a saint's name.
 It does, however, forbid a name that is offensive to Christians, our beliefs, or way of life.

 Parent preparation: In order that parents and the parish community might celebrate fully, careful planning and thoughtful preparation is needed.
-First-time parents and those who last had a child baptized five or more years ago are expected to participate in Infant Baptism Preparation Sessions scheduled by the Director of Faith Formation.
-These sessions include discussion about the meaning of Baptism, the signs and symbols used in the Rite of Baptism, and conversation about the responsibilities of parents and Godparents in teaching the faith.
+First-time parents and those who last had a child baptized five or more years ago are expected to participate in an Infant Baptism Preparation Session scheduled by the Pastoral Associate.
+This session includes discussion about the meaning of Baptism, the signs and symbols used in the Rite of Baptism, and conversation about the responsibilities of parents and Godparents in teaching the faith.
 Both parents are expected to attend.
-We ask that Godparents attend when possible.

-Godparents: Parents are assisted in their preparation and in raising their child in the faith by Godparents.
+Godparents: Parents are assisted in raising their child in the faith by Godparents.
 During the Rite of Baptism, Godparents promise to help the parents in their duty as Christian parents.
 Because of this special relationship, parents should consider seriously the persons they ask to be Godparents, remembering that their primary role is in relationship to the parents.
 Godparents should be chosen because they are willing and able to assist in the faith formation of the child not simply because of familial or social relationship.
+Please remember that, from the perspective of the Catholic Church, parents are not choosing potential guardians for their child when choosing Godparents.
+While they may be the same, parents are choosing people to assist them in passing on the faith to their child.
 Another important role of the Godparents is to represent the church community in which the Baptism is being celebrated.
 Each child may have a Godfather and a Godmother.
-Church law requires that there be at least one Godparent but two are chosen in most cases.
+Church law requires that there be at least one Godparent but two are chosen in most cases. if you are unsure if the person/s chosen meet the qualification to be a Godparent, please call the Pastoral Associate for guidance.

 The following are requirements for this important role.
 The individual must be: